renovatebot/renovate/docs/usage/getting-started/app-secrets.md

 ![Add a Secret dialog box](../assets/images/app-settings/add-a-secret.png)

+> [!NOTE]
+>
-Note: The value of a secret can never be retrieved, be it can be updated.
+> The value of a secret can never be retrieved, be it can be updated.
 If needed, secrets can be deleted and recreated.

 4. Look for a confirmation dialog showing **“Successfully stored secret”**.